camunda/camunda-bpm-examples/deployment/spring-boot/README.md

 ## How it works

-Follow steps to create a basic setup for your Spring Boot application which embeds the Camunda Process Engine.
+Follow the steps to create a basic setup for your Spring Boot application which embeds the Camunda Process Engine.

-Note that you can generate your project skeleton using the [Spring Initializr](https://start.spring.io/).
+> Note that you can generate your project skeleton using the [Spring Initializr](https://start.spring.io/).

 ### Add required dependencies to POM